iqtree/iqtree.github.io/doc/Complex-Models.md

 If you use this model in a publication please cite:

 > __S.M.
 Crotty, B.Q.
 Minh, N.G.
 Bean, B.R.
 Holland, J. Tuke, L.S.
-Jermiin, and A. von Haeseler__ (2017) GHOST: Recovering historical signal from heterotachously-evolved sequence alignments. _Submitted_,
+Jermiin and A. von Haeseler__ (2017) GHOST: Recovering historical signal from heterotachously-evolved sequence alignments.
     <https://doi.org/10.1101/174789>